ssdollxx/tuya-zigbee-switch/docs/change_device_type.md

 # How to Change Device Type

 This guide explains how to change a device's type between **Router** and **End Device**.
 It only applies to devices running custom firmware.
-If you need to update from stock firmware, follow the [flash via OTA](./ota_flash.md) guide.
+If you need to update from stock firmware, follow the [updating.md](./updating.md) guide.

 ## Step 1: Set Up the Proper Index File